pbwbb/IPscalper/readme.md

 ```
 ## Description

-IPscalper is a tool for gathering open-source information about IP addresses.
-It integrates various APIs to retrieve data such as geographical location, reputation, IoCs and open ports.
+IPscalper is an open-source tool designed for comprehensive IP address analysis.
+By integrating multiple APIs, it provides extensive data, including geographical location, reputation, associated threats (IoCs), and open ports.

 You can use this Script to get parsed or raw results from these tools:
 * VirusTotal